 Types of Unemployment:

 With the many causes of unemployment, the prime causes of unemployment are listed below.
 People fall under one of these categories as a reason for unemployment.
-Some of the unemployment causes are as follows:
+Some of the types of unemployment are as follows:

 1. Structural unemployment:

 At times when there is a mismatch of skills in the work industry this unemployment occurs.
 Some of them are partitioned as mentioned below.

 Geographical immobility type of unemployment happens due to the difficulty the individual faces in shifting to other regions for a job.
 For example, jobs may be available in California but it might be tough to get accommodated or find appropriate schooling for children.

 Occupational immobility kind of unemployment occurs when a candidate is unable to learn new skills which need to be applied in the new industry along with a change in technology.
 A simple example can be that a farmer unable to work in high technological industries.

 There are many industries which possess the labor-saving technology and have led to falling in labor.
 This has been the main reason for unemployment after the technology has advanced.